rx-angular/rx-angular/libs/state/docs/snippets/deriving-simple-state.md

 );
 ```

-By using the `stateful` operator we have the ability
-to place custom logic into the above process, and the repetitive operators get abstracted away.
+Using the `stateful` operator gives you the advantage to insert custom logic to derive state without having to think about sharing or replaying.
+It will also apply `distinctUntilChanged` by default.
+But you can provide custom logic for distinct values aswell.

 ```typescript
 import { Observable } from 'rxjs';